getbrevo/brevo-ruby/docs/WhatsAppCampaignsApi.md

   end_date: 'end_date_example', # String | **Mandatory if startDate is used**.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the templates created. **Prefer to pass your timezone in date-time format for accurate result**
   limit: 50, # Integer | Number of documents per page
   offset: 0, # Integer | Index of the first document in the page
-  sort: 'desc' # String | Sort the results in the ascending/descending order of record modification.
+  sort: 'desc', # String | Sort the results in the ascending/descending order of record modification.
 Default order is **descending** if `sort` is not passed
+  source: 'source_example' # String | source of the template
 }

 begin